WenniDev/snow_crash/level03/README.md

 # Level 03

-Here we have an executable name "level03".
+Here we have an executable named "level03".

 ```sh
 $ ./level03
 Exploit me
 ```

-We can decompile the file using [dogbotl](https://dogbolt.org)
+We can decompile the file using [dogbolt](https://dogbolt.org)

 ```c
 int32_t main(int32_t argc, char** argv, char** envp)
 {